SELF LEVELING FLUTE PADS

 ROTARY CHAMFER FILES

 After the toneholes are flat you will need to smooth off the rough edges on the corners so the pad skin doesn’t get cut.
-The easiest way to do this is with rotary abrasive bits as shown below.
-A protective template is provided so you don’t accidentally damage the surface of the body.
-These tools save time and effort and are very affordable.
+The easiest way to do this is with rotary abrasive bits as shown below (available from jewelry supplies).
+A protective template can be used so you don’t accidentally damage the surface of the body.
+You can use a Dremel or similar hand tool.

 NO HEAVY CLAMPING